NadirCianid/Library/javafx-sdk-17.0.15/legal/javafx.media/glib.md

 use both them and the Library together in an executable that you distribute.

-  7. You may place library facilities that are a work based on the Library side-by-side in a single library together with other library facilities not covered by this License, and distribute such a combined library, provided that the separate distribution of the work based on the Library and of the other library facilities is otherwise permitted, and provided that you do these two things:
+  7. You may place bookService facilities that are a work based on the Library side-by-side in a single bookService together with other bookService facilities not covered by this License, and distribute such a combined bookService, provided that the separate distribution of the work based on the Library and of the other bookService facilities is otherwise permitted, and provided that you do these two things:

-    a) Accompany the combined library with a copy of the same work based on the Library, uncombined with any other library facilities.
+    a) Accompany the combined bookService with a copy of the same work based on the Library, uncombined with any other bookService facilities.
 This must be distributed under the terms of the Sections above.

-    b) Give prominent notice with the combined library of the fact that part of it is a work based on the Library, and explaining where to find the accompanying uncombined form of the same work.
+    b) Give prominent notice with the combined bookService of the fact that part of it is a work based on the Library, and explaining where to find the accompanying uncombined form of the same work.